Helping Miami Immigration Detainees

 Increased Issues During COVID-19 Outbreak

 The Glades County Detention Center is administered by the Glades County Sheriff’s Office and houses about 700 inmates annually.
 The facility ranks in the top 10 detention centers in the United States in the number of COVID-19 cases reported among detainees.
 The complaint also includes information on the lack of precautions taken to prevent the spread of the virus among Miami immigration detainees.

 For those with family members who are currently being detained in an immigration facility, working with a Miami immigration lawyer is often the best strategy for protecting their rights in these environments.
 Your attorney can represent your interests both in and out of immigration court and can provide you with the help you need to resolve visa issues quickly.
 This can help you avoid issues with ICE and other federal immigration authorities now and in the future.

 If you or your family are seeking the help of a qualified Miami immigration lawyer, Pozo Goldstein offers support and representation for visa issues, citizenship applications and many other immigration processes.
 We work with you and your family to determine the most effective way to ensure that you can live, work and study in the United States.
-Give our team a call today at 305-856-0400 to schedule a free initial consultation with our team.
+Give our team a call today at 305-856-0400 to schedule an initial consultation with our team.
 We want to help you protect your American dream.